santhoshtr/AutonymFont/README.md

 A font that can render all language autonyms.

+Language autonym means language written in its own script.
+Example: ગુજરાત, ქართული

-If we want to show a large number of languages written in their own scripts (autonyms), we cannot apply the usual webfonts to it.
+If we want to show a large number of language autonyms, we cannot apply the usual webfonts to it.
 This is because when each script requires a webfont, we will end up using a large number of webfonts.
 This can cause large bandwidth usage.